Our Quechua Staff

 The Willka T’ika staff are here to make your stay comfortable, welcoming, and restorative.
-We take pride in seeking staff from within our local community first, so you will meet many local Quechua staff during your stay.
+We take pride in hiring from within our community of Rumichaka, so you will meet many local Quechua staff during your stay.

 Our Quechua staff help make Willka T’ika unique among places to stay in the Sacred Valley.

 The Andean Way

 For millennia, the Quechua-speaking indigenous people of the Andes have depended upon one another for their existence.